-- Performance: REHEARSE instrument/voice 4 times a week, 15 minutes a day.
+Performance: REHEARSE instrument/voice 4 times a week, 15 minutes a day.
 Attend Celebration Group/Band/Vocal Group one hour each week.
-Composition: Spend 4 hours of your own time (lunch or before/after school) preparing for this over a 3 week period.
+Composition: 40 mins a week at composition times (before/after school) preparing your composition for GCSE marking.
 (This can increase if you don't use class time wisely!)
 Listening: Revise for a mock exam question once a half term.
 You should spend at least 1 hour revising for the mock exam questions, by using the set work scores, learning vocabulary/information and listening to examples.
-Obviously for the end of year exams and the final exam you would want to revise a lot more!
+Obviously for the end of year exams and the final exam you will want to revise a lot more!